Alluxio/alluxio/docs/en/api/POSIX-API.md

 * Alluxio JNI-Fuse
 Alluxio's default in-house implementation based on JNI (Java Native Interface) which targets more performance-sensitve applications (like model training workloads) and initiated by researchers from Nanjing University and engineers from Alibaba Inc.

-Here is a guideline To choose between the default JNR-Fuse and experimental JNI-Fuse:
+Here is a guideline to choose between the JNR-Fuse and default JNI-Fuse:

 * Workloads: If your data access pattern is highly concurrent (e.g., deep learning training), JNI-Fuse is better and more stable.
-* Maintenance: JNI-Fuse is experimental but under active development (checkout our [developer meeting notes](https://github.com/Alluxio/alluxio/wiki/Alluxio-Community-Dev-Sync-Meeting-Notes)).
+* Maintenance: JNI-Fuse is under active development (checkout our [developer meeting notes](https://github.com/Alluxio/alluxio/wiki/Alluxio-Community-Dev-Sync-Meeting-Notes)).
 Alluxio community will focus more on developing JNI-Fuse and deprecate Alluxio JNR-Fuse eventually.

+## Choose POSIX API Deployment

+The Alluxio POSIX API has two deploy ways to choose from:
+* Standalone process
+Alluxio POSIX API can be launched in a standalone `AlluxioFuse` process.
+Each `AlluxioFuse` process represents a single Fuse mounting Alluxio path to a local path.
+Using the standalone process way, you can easily add or remove a Fuse mount point in a node with or without Alluxio servers.
+Those Fuse mount modifications will not interfere the running of Alluxio servers.
+* Fuse in worker process
+Alluxio POSIX API can be launched inside a worker process.
+This launch way is mainly added for performance consideration.
+By embedded Fuse in the worker, interactions between the Fuse client and the Alluxio worker it embedded into can go through internal communication channel without RPC framework involves which help improve the read/write throughput in some training workloads.

+Here is a guideline to choose between the standalone process and embedded in worker process:

+* Workloads: If Fuse client in your workloads interacts with the local worker frequently, embedded it in the worker process is safer and is likely to have better performance.
+* Maintenance: Fuse in worker is under active testing and performance improving.

 ## Requirements